tmkim/dank_bank/DEVLOG.md

     Tomorrow --
         >>> Update Form - make sure updating details updates database
-                        - make sure new details appear in Item Table (without refresh)
-        >>> Create Form - make sure new entries are added to database
+                        - make sure new details appear in Item Table (without refresh) ++ Create Form  + make sure new entries are added to database
-                        - make sure new entries display in Item Table (without refresh)
+                        + make sure new entries display in Item Table (without refresh)

+1/16
+    Create form is fully functional!

+    Update form -- i'm getting a weird error when trying to update fields
+                .. some fields just keep deleting whatever I type
+                .. some fields change when I change other fields
+                .. going to have to do a slight rehaul of update modal